 Thank you to Lisa Carey, Senior Resource Manager at Deloitte; Lorena Cuffy, Executive Director at Robert Hoover Jr. Golf Program and Jesse Jackson Digital Inclusion Fellow; Ann Y. Ing, Owner and Professional Organizer at 4D Organizing™ and Forever Ambassador; Catherine Northrup, Partner at McDonough College Consulting; and Dana Posey, Operations Manager at Jet Blue Technology Ventures.

 - Update your skills.
 If you’ve been out of the workplace for any length of time, “get skilled up.”
 Learn social media, collaborative workplace tools and “LinkedIn, LinkedIn, LinkedIn.”
 Don’t forget presentation skills.
 Get confident with preparing “decks” (aka presentations), and public speaking.
-One alumna noted she has to develop and deliver visual presentations all the time at her company, and she was glad ReBoot had prepared her for that.
+One alumna noted she has to develop and deliver visual presentations all the time at her company, and she was glad ReBoot Accel had prepared her for that.

 - Make sure you have a killer LinkedIn profile and picture.
-“The workshopping and advice from ReBoot helped me develop a polished LinkedIn profile, plus ReBoot provided me with a professional headshot that I use for everything from my new company website to social media.”
+“The workshopping and advice from ReBoot Accel helped me develop a polished LinkedIn profile, plus provided me with a professional headshot that I use for everything from my new company website to social media.”

 - Network everywhere, all the time.
 Network at the yoga studio, grocery store, soccer field, school, house of worship, parties, everywhere, not just at professional networking events.
 “I got my job by mentioning to a friend that I was interested in going back to work and she was my entree into the company I now work for.”
 And, the advice from entrepreneurs present that night (college consultant, jewelry designer, professional organizer) was those people at your kid’s soccer game are your friendliest potential customers and brand ambassadors!